Direct To Film (DTF): Color Profiling and White Control

 In the Test chart we evaluate the following:

-3.1 White Max Test
+1. 3.1 White Max Test

-3.2 LPI Test
+2. 3.2 LPI Test

-3.3 White Offset test
+3. 3.3 White Offset test

-3.1 White Max Test
+3.1 White Max Test:

 This is used for the Black and color shirts to determine the highest amount of opacity with the least amount of White ink.

-Note: Typical value for white shirts is around 50% and for black shirts typically around 95%.
+Note: Typical value for white shirts is around 50% and for black shirts typically around 90-100%.

-3.2 LPI Test
+3.2 LPI Test:

 It helps to establish the level of LPI (dots) that will adhere to the T-shirt without peeling off.
 Choose your LPI setting depending on the test results.
+When you press this chart on the T-shirt it will become evident that some dots have disappeared at the bottom end.
+The smaller the dot, the more remain on the film and fail to be transferred onto the T-shirt.
+For best results 25-30 LPI with a 22° angle is a common dot size.

-3.3 White Offset Test
+3.3 White Offset Test:

 A Black rectangle is printed with White underneath.
 This is to be checked on the film output where Black will be underneath the White.
 This is pixel-based, meaning you can shift the White relative to the Color or Black ink by adjusting pixel placement.